-Learn about BPCA Investor Relations, including Featured News, Capital Projects, Executive Team, and Resiliency & Sustainability.
+Learn about BPCA Investor Relations, including Featured News, Capital Projects, Executive Team, Executive Board, and Resiliency & Sustainability.

 The Hugh L. Carey Battery Park City Authority (the “Authority”) is a public benefit corporation created in 1968 by the New York State Legislature to be responsible for planning, developing and maintaining the residential, commercial, parks and open space located along the Hudson River in Lower Manhattan in New York City (the “City”).
 Home to 16,000 people, the work place of 40,000 more, and visited by more than a half-million people each year, New York’s Battery Park City is an asset to both the State and City.

 According to the Battery Park City Master Plan of 1979, Battery Park City was envisioned not to be a self-contained community, but rather a neighborhood woven into our city’s fabric.
 Through its contributions, the Authority is deeply committed to the mission of providing resources for the good of neighborhoods across the five boroughs.

 Battery Park City Authority has a long history of environmental leadership.
 Since its inception, the parks and open spaces in Battery Park City were designed with environmental quality as a priority.
 In the early 2000s, the Authority released environmental guidelines for residential buildings and commercial buildings, leading to the development of buildings that were well ahead of city, and even global standards at the time.
 The BPC Sustainability Plan, released in 2020, builds on Battery Park City’s robust environmental legacy with a refreshed commitment to take and facilitate bold and effective action to enhance sustainability and reduce greenhouse gas (GHG) emissions.
 The Board and management of the Authority remains committed to encouraging and pursuing resiliency and environmental sustainability among its top priorities.